Mortal Kombat: Shaolin Monks: Gameplay

 The game features three main modes of play.
 Aside from a single-player mode, the game has a co-operative mode, where two players can work together through the game, with access to some areas and items that are inaccessible in single-player mode.
 There is also a versus mode, where two players can fight against each other in some of the arenas featured in the game.
-In addition, players can play a shortened, censored demo version of The Suffering: Ties That Bind as well as an emulated arcade perfect version of Mortal Kombat II (which is taken from Midway Arcade Treasures 2).
+In addition, players can play a shortened, censored demo version of The Suffering: Ties That Bind as well as an emulated arcade perfect version of Mortal Kombat II (which is taken from Midway Arcade Treasures 2; developed by Digital Eclipse).

 Shaolin Monks features a multi-directional combat system, which gives players the ability to attack any of the enemies that surround them fluidly.
 The engine allows the player to maintain combo attacks across multiple enemies, and even continue their combos after launching an enemy into the air through a powerful attack or a throw.
 The main characters also have many of their signature moves from the series.
 Combos and special moves are upgradeable through the earning of experience points.
 These are mainly gained through defeating opponents, with the combo system multiplying the value.
 The environment plays a vital role in the game, as there are several hazards that will instantly kill an enemy, such as pits in the floor or rotating wheels of spikes.
 Using some of the environment in this manner, as well as attacking or destroying certain objects, serve as a puzzle-solving element to unlock secrets in the game.

 The game also includes Fatalities, a common feature of the Mortal Kombat series.
 Performing combos on enemies increases the Fatality meter.
 Once that meter has reached a certain level, a Fatality may be performed, regardless of an opponent's level of health.
 The main characters have the ability to perform several different Fatality moves, some of which are 3D updated versions of Fatalities from the first and second Mortal Kombat games.
 The player can also unlock the ability to do Multalities, which are Fatalities performed on multiple enemies at once.
 The concept of Brutalities from Ultimate Mortal Kombat 3/Mortal Kombat Trilogy has also been brought back, though with a different function.
 Once the move has been performed, the player is able to give more devastating attacks for a limited time.